 I have learned many things using a Solo Skiff and one of the coolest over time is the Solo Skiff paddles even better than I thought it would…much so !

-I sight fish all the time and years ago was convinced a push pole was the only way to go in the shallows..not so anymore, at least not after using a Solo Skiff.
-Although I still use a push pole from time to time, I paddle my solo skiff most of the time I am fishing.
+I sight fish all the time, and years ago was convinced a push pole was the only way to go in the shallows..not so anymore, at least not after using a Solo Skiff.
+Although I still use a push pole from time to time, I paddle my solo skiff 99% of the time I am fishing.
 Why ?

 It is much faster and easier to quickly and quietly put down a stand up paddle than a push pole.

-When I elect too use a pole, I always have my stand up paddle with me as well.
+When the rare time comes that I elect too use a pole, I always have my stand up paddle with me as well.
 I keep the push pole on the right side of the Solo Skiff mounted with railblaza paddle mounts, and I keep my paddle on the left mounted as seen in picture below.

 Again, I can tell you from much experience- it is much easier to set down your paddle and pick up your fishing rod without making noise,using a stand-up paddle.
 There is NO comparison.
 I have tried both many, many times and can assure you the SUP paddle is the better method…that’s why I have adapted my fishing to using it.
 I want the SUP paddle in my hands when I get anywhere near a fish.